s4sebin/darvin-boilerplate/README.md

 ![](http://tobiasfrei.ch/github/darvin-boilerplate/darvin-MIT_(c)TobiasFrei.svg)

 Darvin is a webpack boilerplate for developing static sites based on components and modules.
 HTML rendering with Mozilla Nunjucks templating engine, ES201X transpiler and Sass precompiling with SVG sprites.
-Git hooks for csscomb and linting, custom modernizr functions and hot load with browsersync.
+Git hooks for csscomb and linting, custom modernizr functions and hot-reload with browsersync.
 Each build creates a preview for components, modules, assets and pagetypes.
 Preview elements are isolated by specific chunks.

 Preview Features: